 Schedule & Fees (March, April, May)

-You can request a private canoe trip on another day or at another time of year.
-We're happy to do it if we've got enough water and enough staff.
-Call ahead of time, and bring at least five people or be willing to pay for five people.
+You can request a private canoe trip on another day or at another time of year, the minimum price is five adults (based on the two ($150) or four ($225) hour trip, depending on which one you want) whether you bring five adults or not.
+We're happy to do it if we've got enough water and enough staff available.
+You must call at least 48 hours ahead of time.

 Rules & Recommendations

-- Reservations Required: Reservations are required in advance.
+- Reservations Required: Reservations are required no less than 24 hours in advance for seasonal trips.
+Off-season private trips must be called in at least 48 hours ahead of time (and are still dependent on water and staff availability).
 Sign up early.
 Canoe trips are very popular attractions, so they fill up fast.
 Call (843) 462-2150 from 9 a.m. to 5 p.m.
 Tuesday through Sunday.

 - Cancellation Policy: If you cancel without providing one week's notice, your credit card will be charged a cancellation fee of 50 percent of the cost of your trip.
 (If we cancel the trip, of course, no fee will be charged.)